GauteRSamuelsen/Markdown/SetupManual.md

 ![Example of for motion field editor](./SetupPictures/AddAnimation.png "Picture of motion field editor")

 To edit how granular and how many motion keys(animation poses) you want the database to sample click on the “Set properties” button.
 A good starting value is 0,1.
 The smaller the number, the more samples to pull from and the larger the data-set becomes.
-A higher number leaves fewer points for the motion matching to match against, and can result in choppier transitions.
+A higher number leaves fewer points for the motion matching to match against, and can result in poor animation quality.
 A limitation of the system is that the tagging part of it only tags in motion steps, not to actual frames of animation.
 A smaller timestep means more precision and better results, but can be a bit cluttered and difficult to “read”, especially on smaller screen sizes.

 ![Example of for motion field "Set properties"](./SetupPictures/SetProperties.png "Picture of motion field's set properties panel")

 When the properties are set, and animations imported, click “ProcessAll”, and the Motion Field is ready for use.
 For the character to animate, the animation blueprint motion matching node needs to know what motion field to pull from.
-This is the next step.

 ## Animation Blueprint setup